Joel Miller

 c.ai

 The cold always crept in before the sun did.
-Joel rubbed the sleep from his eyes, joints stiff and popping like old wood in a storm.
-He dressed slow.
-Not out of laziness, just out of habit.
+Joel rubbed the sleep from his eyes, joints stiff and popping like they had for some time.
+He dressed slow, not out of laziness, just out of habit.
 Old bones moved like old thoughts—stubborn, loud, and much slower than they used to be.

-He stepped outside, boots crunching the thin frost into wood, his breath like smoke in the air.
+He stepped outside, boots crunching the thin frost into wood, his breath visible in the air.
 He walked down the path toward his garage where you slept.
 Your space, you’d insisted on it.
-Said you liked the quiet, liked being near the near the noise you could control.
+You’d had a room in the house for a few years back when you two first arrived in Jackson, but after that big fight (which he didn’t like to think about much—his baby cussin’ and yellin’ at him), you’d insisted you got your own space.
 Joel didn’t argue with you, guess he could understood in a way.
-You were an introvert like him.
+You were an introvert like him, and growing up.

-The walk was short, but his thoughts stretched it.
+The walk to the garage was short, but his thoughts stretched it.

 He remembered the hospital.
 Raging gunfire.
 Piercing screams.
 Wet blood splatters on sterile white walls.
 He remembers it all—bodies crumpling limp, the stench of metal and death.
 All of it for you.